ernstlab/csrep/README.md

 # Tutorial
 Please see this (link)[https://github.com/ernstlab/csrep/blob/master/tutorial.md]

+# liftOver results to another assembly
+Given the output of chromatin state segmentation, we provide source code and detailed readme of a separate pipeline that liftOver the output.
+We used such pipeline to create the summary chromatin state maps for 11 cell groups from Roadmap from hg19 (produced by CSRE) to hg38.
+The pipeline can be found (here)[https://github.com/ernstlab/csrep/tree/master/liftOver_csrep_output].
+The accompanying readme/tutorial is (here)[]
 # License
 All code is provided under the MIT Open Acess License Copyright 2021 Ha Vu and Jason Ernst